Design tables in Synapse SQL pool

 Schemas are a good way to group tables, used in a similar fashion, together.
-If you are migrating multiple databases from an on-prem solution to SQL Data Warehouse, it works best to migrate all of the fact, dimension, and integration tables to one schema in SQL Data Warehouse.
-For example, you could store all the tables in the WideWorldImportersDW sample data warehouse within one schema called wwi.
-The following code creates a user-defined schema called wwi.
+If you're migrating multiple databases from an on-prem solution to SQL pool, it works best to migrate all of the fact, dimension, and integration tables to one schema in SQL pool.

 CREATE SCHEMA wwi;

-To show the organization of the tables in SQL Data Warehouse, you could use fact, dim, and int as prefixes to the table names.
+To show the organization of the tables in SQL pool, you could use fact, dim, and int as prefixes to the table names.
 The following table shows some of the schema and table names for WideWorldImportersDW.

-Tables store data either permanently in Azure Storage, temporarily in Azure Storage, or in a data store external to data warehouse.
+Tables store data either permanently in Azure Storage, temporarily in Azure Storage, or in a data store external to SQL pool.

-A regular table stores data in Azure Storage as part of the data warehouse.
+A regular table stores data in Azure Storage as part of SQL pool.
 The table and the data persist regardless of whether a session is open.
-This example creates a regular table with two columns.
+The following example creates a regular table with two columns.

 CREATE TABLE MyTable (col1 int, col2 int );

-SQL Data Warehouse supports the most commonly used data types.
+SQL pool supports the most commonly used data types.
 For a list of the supported data types, see data types in CREATE TABLE reference in the CREATE TABLE statement.
 For guidance on using data types, see Data types.

-A fundamental feature of SQL Data Warehouse is the way it can store and operate on tables across distributions.
-SQL Data Warehouse supports three methods for distributing data, round-robin (default), hash and replicated.
+A fundamental feature of SQL pool is the way it can store and operate on tables across distributions.
+SQL pool supports three methods for distributing data: round-robin (default), hash and replicated.

 A hash distributed table distributes rows based on the value in the distribution column.
 A hash distributed table is designed to achieve high performance for queries on large tables.
 There are several factors to consider when choosing a distribution column.